kylewr/sprk/README.md

 - Onboard radio and static-ip'd to `10.8.62.2`

 ## Robot Code
-- Fully ustom robot framework
+- Fully custom robot framework
 - Subsystem based structure
 - Smart telemetry for sending data to the operator console
 - Autonomous commands built with threads